hmhoopes/ClosedFibonacci/read.md

     return PDPinv[0, 1]
     #Because x0 = 0 and x1 = 1, matrix-vector multiplication would return the element in row 0, column 1
 ~~~

+### Runtime
+This function will doesn't scale with N, meaning that it has a constant runtime

+$\theta$(F(n)) = $\theta$(1)

+### Trade Off
+This solution is the most efficient way to find values in the fibonacci sequence.
+However, it suffers from inaccuracy due to the fundamental inaccuracies of floating point arithmetic in computers.
+Therefore, it won't specify the exact value, but a value extremely close to the correct value.
+This inaccuracy will become worse for higher values of the sequence, as they require more arithmetic.
+### Demonstration

+## Runtime Comparison